p2rkw/xf86-input-mtrack/README.md

 Button emulation depends on this value being correct.
 Boolean value.
 Defaults to true.

+**ButtonZonesEnable** -
+Whether or not to enable button zones.
+If button zones are enabled then the trackpad will be split into one, two, or three vertical zones.
+Clicking the integrated button in one of these zones will send the button event for ClickFinger1, ClickFinger2, or ClickFinger3.
+The driver will only add zones for those ClickFinger values that are enabled.
+So setting ClickFinger1 to 0 and enabling the other two will create two zones, one for ClickFinger2 and one for ClickFinger3.
+Boolean value.
+Defaults to false.

 **ButtonTouchExpire** -
 How long (in ms) to consider a touching finger as part of button emulation.
 A value of 0 will not expire touches.
 Integer value.
 Defaults to 100.